There are now 3 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) summative assessments and (2) end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) summative tests and (2) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor Fiona Pixley and Dr Elizabeth Johnstone